deanbushmiller/Vuln-Assessment-Analyst/README.md

 	You must do the Day 1 activities for the lab and Day 2 to make sense.

 # Lab setup homework
+# Way to build lab 20220909
-## Penetration Testing AWS Lab Environment Deployment Guide
+# AWS Lab Environment Deployment Guide
 	You will not need to install any software locally to run this lab.
 	Open a plaintext editor like notepad or ultra edit You will need an AWS account and a creditcard on file with Amazon.